ntswamp/proof-of-kill/README.md

 Balance：40
 ```

-Checking balance between 3 nodes to verify if the chain is working properly.
+You can do more transfer then checking balance on both of 3 nodes to make sure the chain is working properly.

 ![comparing balance](https://user-images.githubusercontent.com/50705651/133918765-a99cc1cc-95a2-402e-b19a-26eb9562d65e.jpg)

 <br>